ccoutant/gabi-stage/docsrc/elf/07-loading-intro.rst

 To execute such programs, the system uses the files to create dynamic program representations, or process images.
 A process image has segments that hold its text, data, stack, and so on.
-This is described by the psABI document for the specific machine.
+This is described by the psABI supplement for the specific machine.

 The next sections discuss the following: